 The game received over 385,000 ratings on the App Store and earned a rating of 4 stars.

-Apple users have gained that reputation over the years that they are playing fewer games than Android users and spending less money on microtransactions.
+Apple users have gained a reputation over the years that they are playing fewer games than Android users and spending less money on microtransactions.

 Staying true to its “let’s do this thing outside” origins, Pokémon GO does not have traditional conventions.
 With PoGO, the fans all meet outdoors and enjoy many fun activities where a lot of walking is involved.
 Niantic also seized this opportunity to promote some non-profit initiatives.